unt-libraries/untl-metadata-documentation/docs/technical/navigation.rst

 There are a couple of things to keep in mind:

--   Acronyms are not recognized, so a term like "DNA" or "FBI" in a title will also be changed (i.e., Dna and Fbi) and may need manual adjustment
+-   Acronyms are not recognized, so a term like "DNA" or "UNT" in a title will also be changed (i.e., Dna and Unt) and may need manual adjustment
 -   Spacing and punctuation will affect when letters remain capitalized; a letter/initial followed by a space will stay capitalized but if there is no space (e.g., "U.S.") some/all letters will become lowercase:

     -   MOKHOV,N.V.  >> Mokhov,n.V.
     -   JOHNSTONE, C.J. >> Johnstone, c.j.
     -   PARKER, B. L. >> Parker, B. L.

+-   Also check for letters that may be capitalized within tokens/words, e.g.: MCLEAN >> Mclean (McLean)

 **Warning Messages**